xiwenc/python-flask-app-testing/docs/python-flask-app-testing.md

 ## Test suite overview

 Test cases are often located in the `tests` directory.
 Each test case is implemented as a TestCase class.
-Below class diagram depicts the high level composition of such TestCase.
+The below class diagram depicts the high level composition of such a TestCase.

 ```plantuml